Hack3rOneness/devops-insights-20200912181407744/CONTRIBUTING.md

-All facebook-ctf development occurs in feature branches and all contributions occur via GitHub Pull Requests.
+All fbctf development occurs in feature branches and all contributions occur via GitHub Pull Requests.
 All code must be reviewed, even if it's written by members of the core team, so following the code review process is critical to successful fbctf development.

 ## Contributor License Agreement ("CLA")